 \section{Abstract}

-We discuss a way to define a Heegaard Floer homology for bipartite spatial graphs, and give some properties for this homology.
-We also give a combinatorial definition of the Euler characteristic of the homology by using the ``states" of a given graph projection.
+We generalize the construction of the Heegaard Floer homology for a singular knot to that for a balanced bipartite graph.
+For a given graph, we provide a combinatorial description of the Euler characteristic of its Heegaard Floer homology by using the ``Kauffman states" on a graph diagram.